Jason Heyward Player Props: Dodgers vs. Giants

-Jason Heyward -- with an on-base percentage of .273 in his past 10 games, 60 points lower than his season-long percentage -- will be in action for the Los Angeles Dodgers against the San Francisco Giants, with John Brebbia on the hill, on June 16 at 10:10 PM ET.
+Jason Heyward, with a slugging percentage of .310 in his past 10 games -- including one home run -- will be in action for the Los Angeles Dodgers against the San Francisco Giants, with Logan Webb on the hill, June 18 at 4:10 PM ET.

-He is looking to bounce back following he struck out four times in his most recent game against the White Sox.
+In his previous game he had a hitless performance (0-for-1) against the Giants.

 Jason Heyward Game Info & Props vs. the Giants